Slotsholmen: Stormbroen

 Various sources state that the bridge was erected in 1681 but on the side the inscription "erected in MDCLX is carved into its stone foundation.
 The bridge was renovated by Martin Nyrop in 1918.

 Højbro

 Højbro (English: High Bridge) is an arch bridge in wrought iron, connecting Højbro Square with Slotsholmen.
 It is designed by Vilhelm Dahlerup and was built in 1878.
-Holmens Bro and Børsbroen also used to be the work of Dahlerup but these gave both been replaced.
+Holmens Bro and Børsbroen also used to be the work of Dahlerup but these have both been replaced.

 The current bridge is not high at all.
 The name goes back to the wooden bascule bridge that was the first bridge to Slotsholmen.

 Holmens Bro

 Holmens Bro is an arch bridge built in granite in 1954 to replace Dahlerup's design from 1878.

 Round Christiansborg Open Water Swim

 Since efforts to improve water quality in Copenhagen Harbour has made the water clean enough to allow swimming, an open-water swimming competition around Slotsholmen has been revitalized.

 With the course being 2,000 metres, the 10,000 metre race involves five loops.
 There is both a competition for amateurs who swim in the afternoon and a FINA 10 km Marathon Swimming World Cup event with US$11,000 in prize money that takes place in the morning.
 The swim takes place in August and water temperatures are 18-22 °C.

 The nature of the course makes it unusually good for spectators and that combined with the historical surroundings have gained it a reputation as one of the best open water swim competitions in Europe.